Otto Celera 500L

+The Otto Celera 500L, later referred to as the Celera 500, is an American experimental technology demonstrator developed by Otto Aerospace, formerly Otto Aviation.
+Powered by a single RED A03 diesel piston engine in a pusher configuration, it was developed to demonstrate extensive laminar flow and accumulated more than 100 flight hours before being retired.
+The aircraft was originally proposed as a six-passenger business and utility aircraft.
+Its name is derived from the Latin adjective celer, meaning "swift" or "quick".

 History

-Otto Aviation Group, LLC was established in 2008 by Bill Otto to develop the Celera 500L.

-William Otto has been a research scientist at Los Alamos Scientific Labs, systems engineer then chief scientist at North American Aviation.
+Otto Aviation Group, LLC was incorporated in 2008 by William "Bill" Otto to develop the Celera 500L.
+The company was renamed Otto Aerospace in 2025.
+Otto had previously worked as a research scientist at Los Alamos National Laboratory and later at North American Aviation, where he worked on missile-guidance, aircraft-navigation and torpedo projects.

-Otto Aviation is privately funded since 2008 and is seeking a Series B fundraising round: 200 million dollars are needed for FAR Part 23 certification in three years.
-Construction of the airplane commenced in 2015.
+The project was initially self-funded and had been privately funded since 2008.
+In 2020, Otto Aviation began seeking Series B financing and estimated that it would require approximately $200 million to obtain FAR Part 23 certification, which it expected to take three years.
+Construction of the prototype began in 2015.

-The aerodynamic prototype made its maiden flight in January 2018, and began performance testing in September 2019.
-Otto publicly announced the aircraft and its development program in August 2020, and noted that 31 test flights had been flown to date.
-By then, a weight-optimized conforming prototype with cabin windows and longer landing gear was expected to fly within 18 months.

-FAA certification and deliveries are targeted for 2023–2025.
-By March 2021, the prototype had achieved over 35 hours of flight tests, interrupted by the pandemic until Q3 2021, before two additional flying prototypes joined the program.
+The aerodynamic prototype made its maiden flight in January 2018 and began performance testing in September 2019.
+Otto publicly announced the aircraft and its development program in August 2020 and noted that 31 test flights had been flown to date.
+By then, a weight-optimized, production-conforming prototype with cabin windows and longer landing gear was expected to fly within 18 months.
+At the time, the company targeted FAA certification and initial deliveries during 2023–2025.
+By March 2021, the prototype had accumulated more than 35 flight hours.
+Testing had been interrupted by the COVID-19 pandemic, and Otto expected it to resume in the third quarter of 2021.
+The company also planned four additional certification articles: two flight-test aircraft, one structural-test article and one systems-integration article.

 By October 2021, the company had raised more than $50 million.
-The prototype should reach a fuel economy of 30 mpgus in cruise, to be improved with integrated heat exchangers replacing radiators nacelles.
-A second turbo-compressor should allow reaching a 38,000 ft altitude, and a third for 50,000 ft.
+Otto projected that the prototype would achieve a cruise fuel economy of 30 mpgus and planned to replace its external radiator nacelles with integrated heat exchangers.
+The company also planned to add a second turbocharger for operation up to 38,000 ft and a three-stage turbocharging system for operation up to 50,000 ft.

-In 2022, Otto announced a partnership with ZeroAvia to build a hydrogen-powered version of its aircraft.
+In June 2022, Otto and ZeroAvia announced a collaboration to integrate ZeroAvia's ZA600 hydrogen-electric powertrain into the Celera design, potentially offering it on planned production aircraft.
+The Celera demonstrator was later retired, and in 2025 Otto described the Phantom 3500 as its production-ready, jet-powered successor.